 Haglundsdeformity.net says it is "a condition where a bony enlargement on the back of the heel forms, and it leads to retrocalcaneal bursitis which can become quite painful and irritated if the area rubs up against any type of footwear."
 They recommend compression as one of the ways to help prevent Haglund's, as well as one of the ways to alleviate the pain from it.

 This seems especially true for runners and hockey players, who are likely to feel some discomfort or pain in their Achilles tendon if they are in the initial stages of Haglund's.
 Runners and hockey players can get it for a number of reasons.
 The website says runners are prone to tendinitis because of overstretching and overuse of the tendon, and the same is true for hockey players.
-Compression socks can be a big help in preventing Haglund's Deformity, and they even help to alleviate pain from it.
+Compression socks can be a big help in preventing Haglund's Deformity, and they even help to reduce pain from it.

 Compression socks can help by keeping the pressure on the Achilles, as well as creating a pad or buffer between the affected area and the shoe or skate.
 Compression socks will also help keep any bandages or heel pads adhered to the heel area.
 They are also effective for the same reasons they help other foot and leg pain.
 Each Run Forever Sports compression product applies graduated compression between moderate 10-30 mmHg compression, maximizing the positive effects of compression while not being so tight to restrict motion during exercise or to limit how long the product can be worn comfortably.